When to Apply

 Graduate Record Exam

-The Graduate Record Exam (GRE) is required of M.S. and Ph.D. students, except those applying to the off-campus M.S. program (institution code: 1836, department code: 00).
+The Graduate Record Exam (GRE) is required of M.S. and Ph.D. students, except those applying to the online M.S. program (institution code: 1836, leave the department code blank).
 The GRE score must be less than five years old.
 Although there is no minimum score for admission, successful applicants usually score above the 70th percentile.
 No subject tests are required.
 The GRE results will be examined along with GPA, letters of recommendation, statement of purpose, and other information in the application package.
 Visit GRE.org to get more information about taking the GRE.

 Students whose native language is not English are required to take the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System.
 TOEFL test scores must be less than two (2) years old from date of enrollment.
 Minimum score requirements are available at the Graduate College.
 The University of Illinois at Urbana-Champaign's institution code is 1836.